 Conclusion:

-As we saw it is very important to understand the differences in the “Float Vs. Double Java” program.
+As we saw, it is very important to understand the differences in the “Float Vs Double Java” program.

-Every student gets confused with the decimal numbers implementation process in Java.
-Because they donโ€™t know the major differences between the Float & Double in Java.
+Every student gets confused about the decimal number implementation process in Java.
+Because they don’t know the major differences between the Float & Double in Java.
 If they understood the concept from the root, there would be no misunderstanding.

 Takeaways:

-• To work on Decimal Values, the Float Data Type and Double Data Type can be used.
+To work on Decimal Values, the Float Data Type and Double Data Type can be used.

-• The Float Data Type uses the Special Character “f” to identify any value as a floating value.
+The Float Data Type uses the Special Character “f” to identify any value as a floating value.

-• The Double Type uses the Special Character “d” to identify any value as a double.
+The Double Type uses the Special Character “d” to identify any value as a double.